giantswarm/gitops-template/docs/repo_structure.md

 instead put all the manifests directly under the `WC_NAME` directory.
 User MAY however choose to create both directories anyway.
-1. If user has not been using `mapi` and `out-of-band` directories so far, but now wants to switch, they MUST create them, and then he MUST move all the resources kept under the `WC_NAME` directory into the `mapi` directory.
+1. If user has not been using `mapi` and `out-of-band` directories so far, but now wants to switch, they MUST create them, and then they MUST move all the resources kept under the `WC_NAME` directory into the `mapi` directory.
 1. User MAY choose between two out-of-band delivery methods.
 The first one involves creating Flux app in the Workload Cluster and configure it to reconcile `out-of-band` directory.
 The other method involves creating